The Sea Voyager

 Site Directory

 The Sea Voyager is obviously every bit a Sea Witch though there are some subtle differences when compared with Wilbos and Hong Kong builds that have come to my attention.
-She was built in a professional yard in Oregon, and obviously to the highest standards.
+She was built in Oregon, and apparently to high standards, but not quite to the standards of other Sea Witches we are familiar with.
 Unlike all other Sea Witches, she has bent frames rather than sawn.
 She also has a centered propeller shaft.

 Jimmy Kenniston saved the Sea Voyager from "demolition because it seemed too precious to watch it be destroyed."
 Because finding a slip in or around San Diego proved impossible, Jimmy put the Voyager up for sale, and it was purchased by Alasdair Moodie and Karen Vincent, of Melbourne, Australia (February 2007).